-For FY 2012-13, CCYA are instructed to request funds for Room and Board only for Chafee eligible youth through information in this Appendix.
-CCYA are strongly encouraged to request state funds through the Housing Initiative to meet the needs of youth ineligible for Chafee Room and Board services.
+For FY 2013-14, CCYA are advised to request sufficient state funds for Room and Board costs and services for non-Chafee eligible youth through information in this Appendix.

 Each CCYA that chooses to provide Room and Board services must design its own Room and Board policy within the state definition listed above and create a contract designed specifically for each individual youth.
 County IL program participation in the Room and Board service is optional, but highly recommended by ACF and OCYF.